Key Features

 - Legally Grounded Language.
 Increases the likelihood of compliance from landlords who take a legal tone seriously.

 - Professionally Structured Format.
-Promotes respect from landlords, courts, and mediators who appreciate a demand letter using direct (as well as legally compliant) language.
+Promotes respect from landlords, courts, and mediators who appreciate a demand letter using direct, legally compliant language.

 - Easily Customized.
 Edit the template according to the circumstances and the applicable laws and regulations governing the lease.

 - Built-In Deadline Language.
-Uses pre-written phrasing to create a sense of urgency without sounding emotional, sets a deadline, and maintains a paper trail for the demand.
+Uses pre-written phrasing to create a sense of urgency without sounding emotional, sets a deadline, and maintains a paper trail.

 - Encourages Landlord Compliance.
-Allows for a report on the lease terms and a tenant’s legal rights to be enforced by citing possible consequences for leaving the demand unanswered.
+Reports the lease terms and a tenant’s legal rights, citing potential consequences for failing to respond to the demand.

 How to Remedy (7 steps)